-The District now offers free all-day kindergarten to all students residing in the District, investing in early learning to help students living in poverty.
+The District continues to offers a free all-day kindergarten program to all students residing in the District, investing in early learning to help students living in poverty.
 Elementary school day schedules now focus on literacy practices, meaningful instructional time, and resources for intervention and enrichment.

 The large annual double digit increases for health insurance premiums the District experienced for a number of years have finally subsided.
 In fiscal 2011, and again in fiscal 2012, the District's health insurance premiums did not increase.
-Further, any potential increase in District health insurance premiums for fiscal 2013 will be capped at 5 percent.
+The District has received from Health Partners a 5 percent increase in health insurance premiums for fiscal year 2013.
+In the summer of 2013, the District will be requesting proposals for health insurance coverage beginning December 1, 2013.